simplon-lerouxDunvael/Brief_8/Docs/update.md

 ./auto_maj.sh
 ```

-* Once deployed the Pipeline will run and deploy to the qua and prod environments
+5) Once auto_maj.sh is deployed, the Pipeline will automatically run and deploy to the qua and prod environments